 DEOH's annual Worker Memorial Day event is a special ceremony will raise awareness about how we can strengthen our commitment to make jobs safer and save lives in Washington State.
-Please check back for the 2018 memorial information.

 This page is dedicated to resources associated with Worker Memorial Day.

 This annual event is a time to honor and remember workers who lost their lives due to work-related injuries and illnesses in the past year, and to recommit ourselves to creating safe and healthy workplaces for all workers.